clairette0/Malabar-Media-Server/README.md

 ## What is Nomad

-Jcorp Nomad is an open-source offline media server built for travel, remote work, classrooms, camping, and more.
+Malabar Media is an open-source offline media server built for travel, remote work, classrooms, camping, and more.
 It runs entirely on an ESP32-S3 dev board, creates a local Wi-Fi hotspot, and serves media through a browser-accessible interface.
 It does not require internet access and works similarly to in-flight entertainment systems.
 It also allows multiple users watching seperate media streams at the same time.

 This project is designed to be compact, simple, and easily modifiable.
 It includes optional 3D-printable hardware and a fully open source firmware and web interface.